-Mayor Durkan greenlights new public development authority dedicated to cultural space
+Seattle’s mayor approves new agency dedicated to developing cultural spaces

 Seattle Mayor Jenny Durkan on Tuesday signed off on a new public development authority, which will develop real estate for cultural purposes.

 The newly chartered Cultural Space Agency Public Development Authority will be the city’s first new PDA in almost 40 years, and will partner with communities of color and cultural organizations to purchase properties and develop cultural spaces.

 The city has allocated $500,000 annually for two years to cover initial operating costs, with plans to build out funds through philanthropic investments.
 The PDA will “acquire properties and create property ownership opportunities in communities historically denied ownership options,” according to the city’s news release.